Divorce & Estate Plans

 Select a Guardian for Minor Children – A key reason that many parents of young children make wills is to name a guardian who would raise children under the age of 18.
 A court will appoint a guardian to care for a child only if both parents are deceased or unfit.
 In your will, however, you can name whomever you choose to serve as guardian, in case both you and the other parent aren’t available.

-Missouri has laws in place that automatically revoke any provisions in your will that favor an ex-spouse from whom you are divorced.
+Many states have laws in place that automatically revoke any provisions in your will that favor an ex-spouse from whom you are divorced.
 Although, if you have minor children, it’s still a good idea to have your guardian nominations reviewed.
 In addition, while the state may automatically remove your ex from authority roles, you will need to choose someone as a replacement.

 Update Beneficiary and Transfer on Death Designations – Most insurance policies, bank accounts, etc. include the designation of a beneficiary.
 This is the person who will receive money from a policy(s) or account(s) upon your death.
 Update your beneficiary designations for: